 Do you believe dehydration has been affecting your work performance?

 Tom (AKA The Waterboy) is passionate about natural health and helping others improve their wellbeing by following a natural alkaline diet.
-He is the director of alkalife working with his brother John on a mission to empower you to take control of your health naturally.
+He is the director of alkalife working with his brother John on a mission to educate the world on how to take control of their health without medication.
 He is also passionate about reducing his carbon footprint which flows onto a lot of business decisions too.
 His pet peeves are inconsiderate people, people that cut into your lane without indicating and ironing.